jsbryaniv/jsbryaniv.github.io/_posts/2023-11-15-dirichlet-for-clinical-outcome-prediction.md

 Assigning these priors is a crucial step in a Bayesian framework.
 Priors allow us to integrate prior knowledge or assumptions into our model and, importantly, enable the model to update these beliefs in light of observed data.

 ### Code

+The code for this model is available [here](https://github.com/jsbryaniv/DirichletClustering).
+I have written the code to be as easy to read and understand as possible.
+I will provide a high-level overview of the code here, but I encourage you to check out the code for yourself.

 Now that we have a mathematical model, we can begin deploying this into code.
 In `model.py`, we create a class called `DirichletClustering` that contains all the code for our model.
 The class has two main methods: train and predict.
 The train method takes in the training data and learns the parameters of the model, while the predict method uses the learned parameters to make predictions on the testing data.